lylin17/safety/README.md

-# Prompt Feedback for Grab drivers to Encourage Safer Driving
+# Prompt Safety Feedback for Grab drivers

 - **Overview**: To generate prompt feedback on the driving behavior of Grab drivers at the end of each trip
 - **Objective**: